Albanian cuisine: Meat and fish

 The country's cuisine is largely meat-based.
 Beef and veal are the most commonly consumed meats in Albania, followed by pork.
 Albania has many small eateries specializing in beef and lamb, goat and veal.
 In high elevation localities, smoked meat and pickled preserves are common.
 Animal organs are also used in dishes such as intestines and the head among other parts, which are considered a delicacy.

 Fresh fish is readily available and caught off the coastal areas of the Adriatic and Ionian Sea inside the Mediterranean Sea but also from the Lake Butrint, Lake Shkodër, Lake Ohrid, Lake Prespa as well as Karavasta Lagoon, Narta Lagoon and Patos Lagoon.
 Fresh fish is served whole, in the Mediterranean style, grilled, boiled, fried whole or in slices, dressed only with freshly squeezed lemon juice.
 Fish dishes are often flavoured with white vinegar and virgin olive oil, which particularly grows in Southern Albania.

-Albanians living on the coastal cities, especially in Durrës, Sarandë and Vlorë are passionate about their seafood specialties.
-Popular seafood dishes include trout, calamari, octopus, cuttlefish, red mullet, sea bass, gilt-head bream and other.
+Albanians living in the coastal cities, especially in Durrës, Sarandë and Vlorë are passionate about their seafood specialties.
+Popular seafood dishes include trout, calamari, octopus, cuttlefish, red mullet, sea bass, gilt-head bream and others.
 Baked whiting, carp, mullet or eel with olive oil and garlic are also widely consumed in the country.

 Fërgesë is the most iconic dish from Tirana and Central Albania.
 It consists of peppers, tomatoes, onions and gjizë (Albanian ricotta).
 Ingredients are cooked on the stove and then in the oven to make a relatively dense sauce.
 Some versions of the dish include liver or cooked beef.
 Fërgesë with liver is considered more traditional in Tirana and is thus sometimes called just fërgesë tirane.

 Tavë kosi is a national dish in Albania that is beloved throughout the country.
 The speciality is a simple dish of baked lamb and rice, served with a flavored yogurt sauce.
-Recently, it has become very popular among the Greeks and Turks associated to the large Albanian diaspora in Greece and Turkey.
+Recently, it has become very popular among the Greeks and Turks associated with the large Albanian diaspora in Greece and Turkey.

 Qebapa are small homemade grilled meat skinless sausages made of lamb and beef mix.
-It is primarily served with onions, sour cream, ajvar and pita bread called pitalka.
+They are primarily served with onions, sour cream, ajvar and pita bread called pitalka.